decentralized-identity/keri/docs/Q-and-A.md

 #### Non-Establishment Event

+#### Payload
+The payload of an item in an `Event Log` is one the following cryptographical building blocks in KERI:
+- a content digest hash
+- a root hash of a Merkletree
+- a public key
+Note that the KERI never puts raw data or privacy sensitive data in a `KEL` or `KERL`.

 #### Public Key Infrastructure
 A public key infrastructure (PKI) is a set of roles, policies, hardware, software and procedures needed to create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 [Wikipedia].(https://en.wikipedia.org/wiki/Public_key_infrastructure)